 While different names for the same object are used in different environments, no particular problems arise.
 The situation is more complicated when a single object is visible using different names in the same environment.
 This is called aliasing and the different names for the same object called aliases.
 If the name of a variable passed by reference to a procedure is also visible inside the same procedure, we have a situation of aliasing.
 Other aliasing situations can easily occur using pointers.
 If X and Y are variables of pointer type, the assignment X = Y allows us to access the same location using both X and Y.

-Let us consider, for example, the following fragment of C program where, as we will do in the future, we assume that write(Z) is a procedure which allows us to print the value of the integer variable Z:
+Let us consider, for example, the following fragment of C program where, it is assumed that write(Z) is a procedure which allows us to print the value of the integer variable Z: